matrix-org/matrix-spec/content/client-server-api/_index.md

 #### Scope

-The client requests a scope in the OAuth 2.0 authorization flow, which is then associated to the generated access and refresh tokens.
+The client requests a scope in the OAuth 2.0 authorisation flow, which is then associated to the generated access and refresh tokens.
 This provides a framework for obtaining user consent.